 I definitely appreciate this article, but I must disagree with the conclusion.
 I find the blasphemy of the Holy Ghost to be just that--in context, the Pharisees had just accused Jesus of healing--not in the power of the Holy Ghost, but in the power of Beelzebub.
 Basically, Jesus responds by explaining they had blasphemed the Holy Ghost.
 Why would it be forgiven of them to blaspheme the Son?
 Let's put it this way--they had rejected the prophets (and killed them in some cases), thus rejecting the Father.
 They had rejected the Son before this time.
 The only one left to reject was the Holy Ghost, which they did when they made a blasphemous assertion.
 The reason it was unforgiveable is for the simple fact that there was no one left to reject!!!
 Consider one piece of your evidence--you mention he that believeth not is condemned already.
 Very true.
 But if that is the unpardonable sin, then it follows necessarily that one can never be saved!
 For a man is necessarily a believer or a non-believer; ie he believes or he believes not.
 This is not to criticize you.
 As a brother, I am simply trying to provide food for thought.
 Thanks! :)

-When the believer sins he needs to repent and confess his sins for the blood of Christ has already paid for them.
+When the believer sins he needs to repent, that is, change his mind, and confess his sins for the blood of Christ has already paid for them.
 "But if we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his Son cleanseth us from all sin.
 If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness" (John 1:7-9).

-As for Hebrews 10:26-29, this book was written to the Hebrews wbleepedwould have all had a working knowledge of the Scriptures.
-As with any assembly there are believers and those wbleepedare yet lost.
+As for Hebrews 10:26-29, this book was written to the Hebrews who would have all had a working knowledge of the Scriptures.
+As with any assembly there are believers and those who are yet lost.
 Some may have even had some sort of profession of faith, but were not born again.
-Perhaps the writter of Hebrews recognized this by lives that had not changed by the power of the Holy Spirit working in them.
+Perhaps the writer of Hebrews recognized this by lives that had not changed by the power of the Holy Spirit working in them.
 It was not that they sinned but that they refused to repent and were continuing to practice sin.
 By their fruits you shall know them.
 If we are a child of God, however, we could not continue to practice sin without our loving heavenly Father correcting us.

-However, when one has been "enlightened" (Hebrews 6:4-6) and come to a "knowledge" (2 Peter 2:20-22) of the truth and refuse to recieve the grace of God in Jesus Christ, this person has obviously rejected the truth, and had never truly committed his faith and life to Christ in the first place (1 John 2:19).
+However, when one has been "enlightened" (Hebrews 6:4-6) and come to a "knowledge" (2 Peter 2:20-22) of the truth and refuse to receive the grace of God that He has shed on us abundantly through Jesus Christ our Lord, this person has obviously rejected the Truth, and had never truly committed his faith and life to Christ in the first place (1 John 2:19).
 For the willful sinner, there is only "a certain fearful looking for of judgment and fiery indignation".